fatso83/test-driven-learning/javascript/mocha-recursive-extensions-test/README.md

 ## Output contradicting the docs

-The [`test`](./test) directory only contains a single file with the extension `bar`, so this means only one file should be loaded according to the docs.
+The [`test`](./test) directory only contains a single file with the extension `bar`, so this means only one file should be loaded when running `mocha --extension bar` - according to the docs.
 Instead, four files are loaded:
 ```
 mocha --extension bar